Jenny-PL/unit_3_notes/javascript_intro.md

 ## Functions

 **Note**: Javascript will let you not put in required parameters without throwing an error.
-Istead those variables within the function will be 'undefined'.
+Instead those variables within the function will be 'undefined'.

 ## Function Expressions
 ```